-Back From The Brink aims to protect the mental health of people who have been devastated by the sudden removal of children from their care by providing counselling, trauma therapy and support, helping them recover and reintegrate effectively and positively into their community either in the UK or internationally.
+Back From The Brink aims to protect the mental health of people who have been devastated by the removal of children from their care by providing counselling, trauma therapy and support, helping them recover and reintegrate effectively and positively into their community.

 This is with a view that they might positively become a part of their loved ones lives again in the future.

 On a charitable basis we offer a unique, bespoke and intensive therapy to support these people in accessing their innate resources so that they can survive their onward journey.
 It is difficult for them to comprehend what is happening to their world so we introduce them to a supportive community and guide them out of the darkness, encouraging them to take a lead role in their futures.

 There are many reasons why children cease to be part of a persons life.
 It may be that the parent has experienced illness, divorce, domestic abuse, parental alienation, incarceration, detention of liberty or the child has been abducted to another country or within the United Kingdom as part of a manipulative tool to retain power over a fleeing parent.
 Also there may be professional parties involved, following on from allegations of physical, sexual or emotional abuse.
 Protective parents repeatedly report that these allegations are ignored routinely and often used against the parent.
 This leaves them highly tramatised and vulnerable to what is perceived by many as a exceptionally invasive, highly damaging social services and CAFCASS (or international equivalent) involvement which may run counter to criminal court involvement.
 Children are usually removed from protective parents through public law, private law or criminal law procedures or by manipulation by another person, usually the hostile parent, their family or professionals with a vested interest.